rstudio/shiny-testing-gha-example/README.md

 To integrate with GitHub Actions, we should use a `./DESCRIPTION` file.
 This will allow us to install necessary packages for running the application and for testing the application.

 Packages needed to run the application should be put in `Imports`.
 Packages needed for testing the application should be put in `Suggests`.
+Use the `renv` package to help find all package dependencies being used in your application: `unique(renv::dependencies()$Package)`.

 ```r